negrt/MusicShopDB/README.md

 SQL statements I've created for a Music Shop.

 # What I learned
-* Create Views
+* How to create Views
-* Create Stored Procedures
+* How to create Procedures
-* Create Functions
+* How to create Functions
+* How to create Triggers
-* Various built-in functions
+* Built-in SQL functions